Nicholas-muchiri/Password-Locker/README.md

 ## Technologies Used
     1. HTML
-    2. Bootstrap
-    3. Flask framework
-    4. Python
+    2. Python

 ## Support and contact details
-Contact me on ephantusslogan.com for any comments, reviews or advice.
+Contact me on Nickromero187@gmail.com for any comments, reviews or advice.